EngineerPehr/flashcardApp/README.md

 ### Deck

     This is a deck-specific hub component for all deck-related actions, such as editing the deck, adding/editing/deleting cards within the deck, or studying the deck.
 Only one deck is shown on this page at a time.
 A user can access this screen from the Home page or the CreateDeck page.
+The cards associated with the deck are shown as well, if any exist.

 ### EditDeck